keySEE/RepData_PeerAssessment1/PA1_template.md

 	mean_steps <- mean(steps_date$steps)		# [1] 10766.19
 	median_steps <- median(steps_date$steps)	# [1] 10765
 ```
-     Report:   \
+     Report:
      Mean total number of steps taken per day: `r mean_steps`
      Median total number of steps taken per day: `r median_steps`

-\
-STEP 3: What is the average daily activity pattern?    \
+	 STEP 3: What is the average daily activity pattern?
-\
-     Assignment:    \
+     ASSIGNMENT:
-     3.1 Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) \
+     3.1 Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis)
-     and the average number of steps taken, averaged across all days (y-axis) \
+     and the average number of steps taken, averaged across all days (y-axis)
-     3.2 Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps? \
+     3.2 Which 5-minute interval, on average across all the days in the dataset,
-\
+	 contains the maximum number of steps?

      Decision:
      3.1 Make a time series plot